GIRLS SOCCER: Herscher bounces back with gutsy win against Manteno

 UP NEXT

-Herscher heads to Streator for another ICE matchup today at 4:30 p.m., meanwhile Manteno will head to Peotone for another conference game on the same day and time.
+Herscher heads to Streator for another ICE matchup at 4:30 p.m. today.
+Manteno will head to Peotone for another conference game at the same time.

 Commented